dennis-mathew/makeffmpeg/README.md

 ### About

 After following some great guides online to compile ffmpeg from source, I wanted to use hardware support when required, the latest version of ffmpeg and a preference towards H264, H265 and VC9 codecs.
 A few attempts online resulted in errors or incomplete builds.
 This build creates an 'all-in-one' set of binaries, which includes ffmpeg, ffplay and ffprobe and installs them.
+I also bawked my first attept using libmysofa and had to restore my machine due to conflicting libs so this doesn't use it.

 ### Requisites
 ```